ovh/docs/pages/web_cloud/web_hosting/hosting_migrating_to_ovh/guide.en-gb.md

 ### Step 1: Order the hosting plan and email addresses from OVHcloud <a name="step1"></a>

-Several OVHcloud web hosting plans contain an MX Plan email solution.
+Several [OVHcloud web hosting plans](/links/web/hosting) contain an [MX Plan](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_generalities) email solution.
 With this email offer, you can create email accounts with a maximum storage space of 5 GB each.
 Choose from the following hosting plans, considering the PHP version, SQL version, number of email accounts you need, and the size of your website to migrate:

 - Hosting [Personal](/links/web/hosting-personal-offer) with **10 MX Plan email accounts**
 - Hosting [Pro](/links/web/hosting-professional-offer) with **100 MX Plan email accounts** (for business)
 - Hosting [Performance](/links/web/hosting-performance-offer) with **1000 MX Plan email accounts** (scalable dedicated resources)
 - Hosting [Cloud Web](/links/web/hosting-cloud-web-offer) with **200 MX Plan email accounts** (for application developers)

 Once you have chosen your hosting plan, click the `Order`{.action} button on the commercial pages above.
-Follow the steps for the **order without requesting the transfer of your domain name**.
+Follow the steps for the **order without requesting the transfer of your domain name** (This action will be performed in step 10 of this guide).

-As an OVHcloud customer you can also place an order from your [OVHcloud Control Panel](/links/manager).
-Once you have logged in, click on the `Web Cloud`{.action} section, then click on the `Order`{.action} button in the top left-hand corner and choose `Hosting plans`{.action}.
-Continue with the steps for the **order process without requesting the transfer of your domain name**.
+You can also place the order from your [OVHcloud Control Panel](/links/manager).
+Once you have logged in, follow the instructions below:

+- Go to the `Web Cloud`{.action} tab.
+- In the top left of the interface, click `Order`{.action} , then `Hosting plans`{.action}.
+- Follow the steps in the **order without requesting the transfer of your domain name** (this action will be carried out in step 10 of this guide).

 Once the payment has been confirmed, the hosting plan installation will begin.
 An email will be sent to your contact email address.
 It will contain the credentials for accessing your web hosting plan’s FTP (File Transfer Protocol) storage space.